Josh Vella, MD

 - Rheumatoid / degenerative arthritis

 There is considerable debate as to whether specific work activities may lead to carpal tunnel syndrome.
-Certain occupational activities that involve repeated flexing of the fingers or wrist, or prolonged use of vibrating tools may contribute to the development of carpal tunnel syndrome.
+Certain occupational activities that involve repeated flexing of the fingers or wrist, or prolonged use of vibrating tools may contribute to the development of the condition.

 Determining whether or not carpal tunnel syndrome is a work-related condition can be very difficult.
 Each case must be considered individually and must be based on documentation of specific work-related activities that may contribute to this condition.
 Non-work related activities of daily living and leisure may also provoke symptoms of carpal tunnel syndrome.
 Lawn mowing, long-distance driving, or hobbies such as knitting or wood carving may elicit symptoms of carpal tunnel syndrome.

-Numbness, burning, or tingling of one or more fingers (excluding the little finger) is the most common symptom of carpal tunnel syndrome.
+Numbness, burning, or tingling of one or more fingers (excluding the little finger) are the most common symptoms.
 This numbness can happen at any time: often these symptoms occur at night and may awaken the individual from sleep.
 Partial relief can sometimes be gained by shaking, massaging, or elevating the hands.
 At times, the numbness may extend up the arm, into the elbow, and as far up as the shoulder and neck.

 Conservative treatment of patients with mild symptoms usually involves avoidance of activities that may provoke further symptoms.
 Your physician may prescribe a splint to be worn to restrict the movement of the wrist.
 Depending on the severity of the condition, the splint may be worn during the day and or night.
 The length of time the splint is needed varies but can be for approximately 4-6 weeks.
 In some instances, a cortisone injection may be administered into the carpal tunnel to decrease swelling.
 This may greatly reduce the patient’s discomfort.